Lesson Plan

 For Teachers 3rd - 4th

 Start this short plan by greeting your youngsters in Spanish.
-In this 15 or 20 minute lesson, you'll review numbers one through 10 before working on numbers up to 20.
+For this 15 or 20 minute lesson, you'll review numbers one through 10 before working on numbers up to 20.
 Use pictures to give learners something visual to count.
 If time, the...

 Lesson Plan